 The confidential employer survey consists of 57 questions, providing a comprehensive analysis of company benefits policies.
 Answers from the first 41 questions count for 1/6 of a participating company's overall 100 Best Companies score.
 The 15 Sustainable Practices questions count for 1/3 of a company's 100 Best Green Companies score.
 There is one open-ended question for additional comments.

 The survey is divided into six sections: Work Environment; Management & Communications; Decision-making & Trust; Career Development and Learning; Benefits & Compensation; and Sustainable Practices (used to determine the 100 Best Green Companies list).
 Within each section are 4 workplace qualities (10 in Sustainable Practices) on which employees rate satisfaction and importance.
 There is also an optional demographic section and two open-ended questions asking what employees like about their workplace and what they would like improved.

-The survey is divided into five sections with a total of 25 statements, 10 Sustainable Practices statements for our 100 Best Green Companies survey, an optional demographic section and two open-ended questions.
-This year Oregon volunteers who work at least 20 hours per month can take the survey.
+The survey is divided into five sections with a total of 20 statements, 11 Sustainable Practices statements for our 100 Best Green Companies survey, an optional demographic section and two open-ended questions.
+Oregon volunteers who work at least 20 hours per month can take the survey.